walmartlabs/thorax/README.md

 SECTION NARRATIVE: Backbone doesn't give you much in the way of collection rendering.
 By associating a model or collection with a view instance and associating a template with the view, you gain access to the properties of the models within the collection in the template.
 This is the core of the functionality Thorax offers, and some of the hairiest stuff to write yourself.

 SECTION API (details): `Thorax.View` provides additive functionality over `Backbone.View` but breaks compatibility in one imporant way in that it does not use an `options` object.
-All properties passed to the constructor become available on the instance:
+All properties passed to the view when it is instantiated become available on the view instance:

     var view = new Thorax.View({
       key: "value"